ArtReach's

 story.
 Encourage the students to take creative risks.

-what they seem.
-Explore optical illusions.
-Look at
+arent always what they seem.
+Explore optical

-examples as a class.
-View optical illusions as a class using
+illusions.
+Look at examples as a class.
+View optical

-the internet and books.
+illusions as a class using the internet and books.

-AROUND THE
+AROUND

-the world and different times.
+from around the world and different times.

 HANDING

-INFORMATION DOWN GENERATION TO GENERATION: Gather students on the rug
+INFORMATION DOWN GENERATION TO GENERATION: Gather students on

-passes, and so on) to demonstrate how stories change.
+that person passes, and so on) to demonstrate how stories change.

 RE-WRITE

-HISTORY: Ask students to rewrite the ending of Beauty and the
+HISTORY: Ask students to rewrite the ending of Beauty

-scene from their versions (the castle, forest, etc&ldots;) using only
+students design a scene from their versions (the castle, forest,

-their imaginations to guide them.
+etc&ldots;) using only their imaginations to guide them.

-FINISH THE
+FINISH

-any time period.
+anywhere and in any time period.

 ArtReach's